tossik8/tossik8/README.md

 - [**Dish Generator🍛**](https://github.com/tossik8/dish-generator): Using GenAI, our team suggested various dishes to the user based on the ingredients they had.
 - [**Dogs🦮 Vs Cats🐈**](https://github.com/tossik8/dogs_vs_cats): I created an image classification model to classify images and made a website using Vanilla JS and FastAPI.
+- [**Broadcast Server**](https://github.com/tossik8/broadcast-server): Build a broadcast cli tool which allows you to broadcast messages to connected clients.
 - [**Data Structures**](https://github.com/tossik8/data-structures): Knowing your data structures never hurts, am I right?

 ## 📫 How to Reach Me